-The lake shore is dotted with little villages that all have their own personality.
-There is something for every one, from yoga and crystals in San Marcos to partying and Spanish school in San Pedro, there is a place for you.
+The lakeshore is dotted with little villages that all have their own personality.
+There is something for everyone, from yoga and crystals in San Marcos to partying and Spanish school in San Pedro, there is a place for you.
 It’s beautiful and easy to navigate around the lake on your own.
-One thing you must do there is go village hopping and kayaking.
+One thing you must do there is go village-hopping and kayaking.
 If you like hiking, climb Volcan San Pedro or Indian Nose for sunrise.
 Some people go for two days and end up staying for months.
 It’s an unexpected little slice of paradise.

 Myanmar – by Eliza at Elizaland

 If you asked any traveler about a warm destination during the European winter, anybody would say: vamos a la playa, baby!
-Lying on a paradisiac beach with a cocktail made of tropical fruits in your hand, is the absolute dream of all Europeans, when they start putting on the rain coat and the umbrella becomes a sort of a damn fetish.
+Lying on a paradisiac beach with a cocktail made of tropical fruits in your hand is the absolute dream of all Europeans when they start putting on the raincoat and the umbrella becomes a sort of a damn fetish.

-I gathered so many rich moments and memories of people, faces, monks, children, temples, Bagan’s pagodas with that memorable view of the air balloons rising to the sky at sunrise and Buddhist attitude, that I came back home with the feeling that this trip to Myanmar left a sign like a printed pattern that will never be deleted from my heart, because it means much more than a cocktail under a palm tree, a Full Moon party or any other beach place that I could ever take during my winter escapes to sunny destinations.
+I gathered so many rich moments and memories of people, faces, monks, children, temples, Bagan’s pagodas with that memorable view of the air balloons rising to the sky at sunrise and Buddhist attitude, that I came back home with the feeling that this trip to Myanmar left a sign like a printed pattern that will never be deleted from my heart because it means much more than a cocktail under a palm tree, a Full Moon party or any other beach place that I could ever take during my winter escapes to sunny destinations.

 Punta Cana, the Dominican Republic – by Izabella at Be Free Be Zen

 Dominican Republic’s beaches are open and waiting for visitors, especially in Punta Cana, one of the island’s most popular resort areas.
-Is a place that truly must be experienced at least once in a lifetime and the weather is a big part of the reason – making this winter the best time to visit Punta Cana.
+It is a place that truly must be experienced at least once in a lifetime and the weather is a big part of the reason – making this winter the best time to visit Punta Cana.

 Known best for its endless stretches of white sandy beaches, world-class golf and vast array of all-inclusive resorts, Punta Cana is often referred to as the Coconut Coast.
-No resort in Punta Cana is higher than the highest palm tree, and there is no shortage of palms on its forty miles of white sand beaches.
+No resort in Punta Cana is higher than the highest palm tree, and there is no shortage of palms-on its forty miles of white sand beaches.
 But Punta Cana is far more than an incredible beach destination.
 You’ll find great restaurants, casinos, world-class spas, and twenty-eight amazing golf courses.
 Be sure to visit nearby Cap Cana, featuring the Caribbean’s largest inland yacht marina and world-class golf.